 I understand that not everyone can plan too far ahead as you can’t be sure of just what contracts or orders you will even get, but we know from experience that the sheer volume of work leaves many operators in need of extra drivers and/or vehicles, and on top of that we all know in the UK that the weather can always manage to stick a spanner in the works, blocking roads and causing chaos.

-So this Christmas, do something nice – call your courier company in October so that your deliveries are booked in before anyone else.
+So this Christmas, do something nice – call your local courier company now so that your deliveries are booked in before anyone else.

 If you need help planning for Christmas, visit the countdown clock